lucono/xtypejs/README.md

 ### `NaN` Handling

-The JavaScript NaN value is rarely ever useful in JavaScript applications, and its presence usually only creates many additional instances in an application where it becomes necessary to perform additional type and data checking that are not relevant to the primary concern of the application.
+The classification of the JavaScript `NaN` value as the `number` type is rarely ever useful in JavaScript applications, and usually only creates many additional instances in an application where it becomes necessary to perform additional type and data checks that could have been avoided in the `number` context.

-Because of this, *xtypejs* implements the special dedicated type `'nan'` (type Id `xtype.NAN`) for the JavaScript `NaN` value, that is completely decoupled from the `number` type, effectively eliminating the need for applications using *xtypejs* to explicitly handle `NaN` values when expecting `number` types. `NaN` values are particularly problematic in applications because though they are reported as the `number` type by the JavaScript runtime, there is effectively little to nothing an application can do to make meaningful use of them in the expected `number` context.
+Because of this, *xtypejs* implements the special dedicated type `'nan'` (type Id `xtype.NAN`) for the JavaScript `NaN` value, that is completely decoupled and distinct from the `number` type, effectively eliminating the need for applications using *xtypejs* to explicitly handle `NaN` values whenever expecting `number` types. `NaN` values are particularly problematic in JavaScript applications because though they are reported as the `number` type by the JavaScript runtime, there is effectively little to nothing an application can do to make meaningful use of them in the expected `number` context.

 The *xtypejs* approach helps by not only eliminating the effort of writing numerous checking and handling code for `NaN` values, but also helps keep the application code cleaner and more concise by eliminating the clutter that's almost always associated with these checks.

 **See more important library notes and FAQ** ***[here](https://github.com/lucono/xtypejs/blob/master/docs/NotesFaq.md)*** &nbsp; &lArr;